 Your child does not own a special needs trust, and so it is not counted among his or her assets when determining public assistance entitlement.
 Yet, the trustee can use the money to pay for any of your child’s expenses according to the trust’s directive.

 There are several types of trusts for those with disabilities that vary in funding sources, regulations and remainder disbursement.
 The assets that supply a first-party trust can come from an inheritance or financial settlement given directly to your child.
 You can also set up a third-party trust that you can fund continuously for the rest of your life.
-Depending on the type, the trusts are either irrevocable or revocable, and any funds remaining after your child’s death might reimburse Medicaid or go to a named beneficiary.
+Depending on the type, the trusts are either irrevocable or revocable, and any funds remaining after your child’s death might reimburse to a named beneficiary.

 A correctly structured financial plan can help ensure that your child with a disability can remain eligible for government benefits long after you are gone.
 Please visit our webpage for more information on special-needs planning.